patrickxunuo/use-loading/README.md

 @patrickxu/use-loading is a custom React hook effortlessly manages the loading state of asynchronous functions.

-And of course emonster-hnc itself is open source with a [public repository][github] on GitHub.

 ## Installation

 To install @patrickxu/use-loading, simply run: